 However, you don't know which of those hands they have so you make your decision based on the entire range of hands they can have.

 As boring as it may seem, tight is right when it comes to poker, particularly if you're a beginner.
 Though it's tempting to play a lot of hands and be involved in the action, you'll end up losing your money fast unless you get extremely lucky.
 You should stick to strong preflop hands like pocket pairs, suited connectors, two broadway hands, and strong Ax hands.
+Playing a small percentage of hands can get you far.

 Do Not Be Afraid to Bluff